 Nave and her husband Cody explain that their store still falls under the same general concept as it was before they purchased it – a vintage market – but that now Vintage 72 has a new name and look and lots of exciting new things in store to offer the community.

-Nave explains that Vintage 72 houses roughly 30 small businesses under one roof.
+Nave explains that Vintage 72 in Madison, Alabama houses roughly 30 small businesses under one roof.
 Vendors range from custom builders to antique carriers to her own shop Wood + Cloth, which carries all brand new items.

 When asked how one can become a vendor within their store, she said that right now there’s a waiting list that’s over 70 vendors deep.